January 8 in Pop Culture History

 1790 – George Washington gave the first ‘State of the Union’ message, urging the opening of the US Patent Office.

-1815 – Johnny Horton’s the Battle of New Orleans derives its melody from a fiddle tune called The 8th of January, the date on which the Battle was fought.
+1815 – Johnny Horton’s Battle of New Orleans derives its melody from a fiddle tune called The 8th of January, the date on which the Battle was fought.
 Andrew Jackson won the “Battle of New Orleans”.

 1835 – The United States’ official debt was $0.00.

-1889 – Dr. Herman Hollerith received the 1st U.S. patent for a tabulating machine, technically this was the first computer patent!
+1889 – Dr. Herman Hollerith received the 1st U.S. patent for a tabulating machine; technically, this was the first computer patent!

-1963 – Leonardo da Vinci’s Mona Lisa was exhibited in the United States for the first time, at the National Gallery of Art in Washington, DC.
+1963 – Leonardo da Vinci’s Mona Lisa was exhibited in the United States for the first time at the National Gallery of Art in Washington, DC.

 1964 – US President Lyndon Johnson declared ‘War on Poverty’